Pacifica0cean/HackTheBox/README.md

 <h1> HackTheBox </h1>

-This repository serves as a by-all-means directory of every machine I have completed on HackTheBox.
-All information held here is allowed to be used by any means.
+This repository serves as a directory of any and all Machines, Challenges and other that I have completed on HackTheBox.
+Documentation may be stored here, or in a separate repository.

-Go free, go home :)
+For legal reasons I must state that ANY and all information in this repository is <b>solely</b> for education and documentation purposes.
+Any and all utilization of the scripts and documents in this repository and held in a controlled testing environment and are not practiced anywhere else.